 On an international scale, the general requirement is a high school diploma and understanding of fundamental accounting, spreadsheets, and computers.
 But, the trend is changing, and the demands of the employers have become stricter and wider.
 Now they want more than just a high school diploma, and let us discover what they are:

-- The minimum educational requirement for becoming a freelance bookkeeper is the qualification of 10+2 from a recognized school in India.
+- The minimum educational requirement for becoming a freelance librarian or bookkeeper is the qualification of 10+2 from a recognized school in India.
 Employers prefer those who have undertaken bookkeeping-related courses in school such as computers, accounting, mathematics, and English.
 So, in case you are in school, opt for these courses for better future opportunities.

 - Following the completion of 10+2, you should consider getting a degree or certification, whatever is feasible.
 There are numerous degree courses which can help in the field of bookkeeping such as Bachelor’s in Accounting and Finance, Taxation, Advanced Accountancy, etc. Apart from degree courses, you can opt for diploma and certificate courses organized by a number of institutions and online platforms.
 These courses are designed in a manner so as to provide you a holistic learning experience in the field of bookkeeping by giving special focus on mathematics, accounting, computer skills, etc.